ChuckM/simple-fft/README.md

 ## The Different Modules

-  *  __signal.c__ - This module has some simple signal generation code that I use to create test signals.
   * __dft.c__ - This is the Discrete Fourier Transform which lets me see the process in action using correlation of sinusoids and gives arbitrary precision in its output.
-  * __fft.c__ - This is a module that implements the fast Fourier transform and, when you have the same parameters as the DFT, can really demonstrate how much faster it is.
   * __filter.c__ - This module can apply a FIR filter to a signal.
 It is also used to read in a filter description from a text file.
+  * __fft.c__ - This is a module that implements the fast Fourier transform and, when you have the same parameters as the DFT, can really demonstrate how much faster it is.
+  *  __signal.c__ - This module has some simple signal generation code that I use to create test signals.
   * __waves.c__ - This module plots out the various signal waveforms for easy visualizing.
+  * __windows.c__ - This module applys a window function to the signal to minimize spectral leakage.

 Documentation for [GNUPlot](http://www.gnuplot.info/docs_5.3/gnuplot.pdf).
 And there are a couple of scripts in the **plots** directory that I use. `show-x11`